 3. Be realistic about what you can accomplish in the short run.
 Break the task down into very manageable tasks.
 Here’s a few examples:

-c.
-This week, I’m going to get a meeting scheduled with the leadership of the customer service department, go over their results and help them create an action plan.4.
-Write down all of your goals, keep track of them and measure your performance.
+4. Write down all of your goals, keep track of them and measure your performance.
 Over time you will see small improvements and quick wins turn into momentum and support for your efforts.

 5. As you engage others (like account managers, your marketing communications folks, and department leadership) discuss mutual goals, document them, and help hold them accountable.
 Soon you’ll see that they will value your efforts as you help them achieve their goals.